What’s past is prologue.

 I’m now grateful that “best friend” debauched my ex.
 It was the kick in the ass I needed to finally get on with my life.
 My way.

 I recently received a beautiful message from someone I deeply care about as follows, “Being single looks fantastic on you!
 I noticed how beautiful your skin and hair look.
 Your eyes are clearer, a striking turquoise blue.
 And you look leaner and fitter than ever before (and you were already that!).
 You look at least 15 years younger than your true age.
 You are one gorgeous woman who is shining brighter than ever before.”
 Like Eckart Tolle once said, “When the ego weeps for what it has lost, the spirit rejoices for what it has found.”
 I guess there’s truth to that.
 My inner light is beginning to shine more brightly, outwardly.
+And how can it not?
+I’m surrounded by love, I have a clear conscience, and I’m no longer half of a relationship.
+I’m finally whole.
+There is also nothing more freeing than a clear conscience.

 While it feels like this year has painfully upturned and reshaped so many lives, it’s obvious that this is a time for massive change.
 Either we embrace the chaos and evolve through it, or we slowly die inside from an inability to release the past.
 In choosing the former route for myself, I’m now deep in the turbulent process of personal reinvention with this fresh start.
 While it’s often challenging to see through the unsettled dust of a painful ending, it’s true that with every ending there is a new beginning.
 The ending of a stale relationship is proving to be the beginning of the best time in my life.